9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 ::::

-(From the `checkDigit` function that we defined in [the section called
+(From the `checkDigit` function that we defined in [the section called "EAN-13 encoding"](12-barcode-recognition.org::*EAN-13 encoding) digit computation requires that we multiply every other digit by `3`.)
-\"EAN-13 encoding\"](12-barcode-recognition.org::*EAN-13 encoding) digit
-computation requires that we multiply every other digit by `3`.)

 How long is the list with which we call `finalDigits`?
-We don\'t yet know what the first digit of our sequence is, so obviously we can\'t provide that.
-And we don\'t want to include our guess at the check digit.
+We don't yet know what the first digit of our sequence is, so obviously we can't provide that.
+And we don't want to include our guess at the check digit.
 So the list must be eleven elements long.

-Once we\'ve returned from `finalDigits`, our solution map is necessarily incomplete, because we haven\'t yet figured out what the first digit is.
+Once we've returned from `finalDigits`, our solution map is necessarily incomplete, because we haven't yet figured out what the first digit is.

 ### Completing the solution map with the first digit

-We haven\'t yet discussed how we should extract the value of the first digit from the parities of the left group of digits.
-This is a straightforward matter of reusing code that we\'ve already written.
+We haven't yet discussed how we should extract the value of the first digit from the parities of the left group of digits.
+This is a straightforward matter of reusing code that we've already written.

 :::: captioned-content
 ::: caption